-Roger Gonzales, along with his mother, Carol Romero, and his sister, Cleo Gonzales, run Rancho Carmelo Organic Farms, LLC, a family farm resting on 67 picturesque acres on the eastern slope of the Sangre de Cristo mountain range in northern New Mexico.
-The farm overlooks the valleys of El Carmen and La Aguitas, two of the 17 rural village communities located in Mora County, New Mexico.
+Roger Gonzales, along with his mother, Carol Romero, and his sister, Cleo Gonzales, runs Rancho Carmelo Organic Farms, LLC, a family farm resting on 67 picturesque acres on the eastern slope of the Sangre de Cristo mountain range in northern New Mexico.
+The farm overlooks the valleys of El Carmen and La Aguitas, two of the 17 rural village communities located in Mora County.

-“Hens that live in a cage-free environment with real access to outdoor pasture are able to move freely, socialize, and engage in natural, health-promoting behaviors,” says Roger.
+“Hens that live in a cage-free environment with real access to outdoor pasture can move freely, socialize and engage in natural, health-promoting behaviors,” says Roger.
 Both their camelids (alpacas and llamas) and chickens produce nitrogen-rich manure and require minimal pasture, so they have limited environmental impact and create a restorative rather than diminishing effect on the land.
-“We strive to make efficient use of inputs, maintain excellent land stewardship practices, and produce high-quality commodities for our customers,” Roger explains.
-Certifying with AWA allows Roger, Carol and Cleo to verify that they are truly using the highest standards for animal welfare and sustainability to raise their pastured laying hens.
+“We strive to make efficient use of inputs, maintain excellent land stewardship practices and produce high-quality food products for our customers,” Roger explains.
+Becoming Certified AWA allows Roger, Carol and Cleo to verify that they are truly using the highest standards for animal welfare and sustainability to raise their pastured laying hens.
 “We felt that AWA certification was an independent validation of our commitment to good husbandry and farming standards,” says Roger.

-Eggs from Rancho Carmelo Organic Farms’ AWA-certified laying hens are sold through the Los De Mora Local Growers’ Cooperative to local supermarkets, as well as direct to consumers.
+Certified AWA eggs from Rancho Carmelo Organic Farms are sold through the Los De Mora Local Growers’ Cooperative to local supermarkets, as well as direct to consumers.
 For more information, contact Roger at firstname.lastname@example.org or 575-447-3846.